Uncharted Waters: Selling a New Product Robustly: The Model

-I study Seller's problem of maximizing the revenue guarantee, defined as the worst-case (expected) revenue generated by an outside option distribution with mean \(\xi\) and support contained within \([0,1]\).
-Metaphorically, after Seller chooses \((p, H)\), a ``malevolent'' adversary (henceforth Nature) chooses a distribution \(G\) on \([0,1]\) with mean \(\xi\) to minimize Seller's payoff.
-This metaphor will be used in the analysis below, as it is helpful in solving Seller's optimization problem and interpreting the results.
+I study Seller's problem of maximizing the revenue guarantee, defined as the infimum of expected revenue over all outside-option distributions on \([0,1]\) with mean \(\xi\).
+Metaphorically, after Seller chooses \((p,H)\), an adversarial decision maker, henceforth Nature, seeks to minimize Seller's revenue by choosing a distribution \(G\in\mathcal M(\xi)\).
+This interpretation will be used below, as it is helpful in solving Seller's optimization problem and interpreting the results.

 Let